AdobeDocs/app-builder/src/pages/guides/application_state.md

 ### List guarantees

-With `state.list`, you can iterate over the keys stored in your State container.
-State relies on a cursor based implementation in which multiple calls to the State service are needed to iterate over all your keys.
+Using `state.list`, you can iterate over the keys stored in your State container.
+State implements listing with a cursor-based iterator, which requires multiple calls to the State service to traverse all your keys.

 List provides the following guarantees: